CompletelyUnbelievable/ChangeOutage/README.md

 # ChangeOutage
 Changes the exclamation point in Discord guild outages to the Better Discord logo.

-I made this page just to save the work somewhere for someone else to use, because I would loose it otherwise.
+I made this page just to save the work somewhere for someone else to use, because I would lose it otherwise.

 ![What it Looks like in the dark theme](https://completelyunbelievable.github.io/ChangeOutage/Image/image.png)